AliELawad/AliELawad/README.md

 # 👋 Hi, I'm Ali Farouk

-I'm a **Cybersecurity student** and a lifelong **computer enthusiast**.
+I'm a **Cybersecurity student** and a passionate **computer enthusiast**.
-Since a young age, I’ve been fascinated by how computers work — from hardware to code, and from systems to networks.
-That passion naturally led me into the world of **cybersecurity**, where curiosity meets logic and creativity.

-I enjoy learning by doing — breaking things, fixing them, and automating what I learn along the way.
+My curiosity for how systems, networks, and code work continues to grow every day — it’s what drives me to explore, learn, and build.
+I’m deeply fascinated by the intersection of **technology, logic, and security**, and I enjoy spending time experimenting, learning, and creating tools that make systems more secure.

-💻 Computers aren’t just tools for me — they’re a universe I love exploring.
+💻 For me, computers and cybersecurity aren’t just interests — they’re an ongoing journey of discovery.

 ---